Stop ‘tokhang’ ops, SC asked

 “Thus, respondents [QCPD policemen] had no authority to conduct ‘Oplan: Tokhang’ in Barangay Payatas, where the incident occurred.
 It is thus quite obvious that they fabricated evidence to make it appear that they had jurisdiction to conduct ‘Oplan: Tokhang’ operations where the incident occurred.

-“Otherwise, if it were indeed a legitimate operation, there is no need to lie about the place of the incident,” the petition read.
+“Otherwise, if it were indeed a legimate operation, there is no need to lie about the place of the incident,” the petition read.

 The petitioners said the PNP claimed before the media that its men killed the alleged drug suspects in a legitimate tokhang operation, branding the four garbage collectors as notorious drug suspects and robbers.